wazuh/wazuh-documentation/source/amazon/configuration/credentials.rst

 Create an IAM User
 ------------------

-Wazuh will need a user with permissions to pull the CloudTrail log data from your S3 bucket.
+Wazuh will need a user with permissions to pull log data from the S3 bucket.
 The easiest way to accomplish this is by creating a new IAM user for your account.
-We will only allow it to read data from the S3 bucket.
+We will only allow it to read data from the bucket.

 1. Create new user: